 Nic Mason is interested in the possibilities of enticing new ways of thinking through connection and engagement with art.
 Her work is richly informed by her domestic life and background in conservation and land management.

 After attaining a Science degree she worked in the conservation and land management field.
 In the middle of 2016 she resigned from her employment position in this sector to focus on her art practice in a full-time capacity and to commence studies in the painting workshop at the Australian National University.
-She is currently undertaking her Honours Year at the University of New South Wales Art & Design.
+In 2019 she has been listed on the Dean's List for her Honours Year at the University of New South Wales Art & Design.

-She has been selected as a finalist in numerous national awards including the Macquarie Group Emerging Artist Prize 2018; The Waterhouse Natural Science Art Award 2018; Fleurieu Biennale 2018; Calleen Art Award 2019, 2018, 2017 and 2016; Footscray (Tertiary) Art Prize 2017; Brisbane Art Prize 2017 and 2016; and the Korea Australia Arts Foundation Art Award 2016.
+Her work has been selected for both the S. H. Ervin 2021 Salon des refusés (alternate Archibald portrait and Wynne landscape) exhibition and was runner-up in the painting section of Remagine 2021 Art Prize.
+In 2020 her work was Highly Commended in the National Adelaide Perry Prize for Drawing.
+Her works have additionally been selected as a finalists in numerous other national awards including the Macquarie Group Emerging Artist Prize 2018; The Waterhouse Natural Science Art Award 2018; Fleurieu Biennale 2018; Calleen Art Award 2020, 2019, 2018, 2017 and 2016; Footscray (Tertiary) Art Prize 2017; Brisbane Art Prize 2017 and 2016; and the Korea Australia Arts Foundation Art Award 2016.